araobp/virtual-showroom/README.md

 I think 240-degree panorama screen is ideal for VR experiences with naked eyes at a showroom or an exhibition.

-The background photo image of Yokohama is a 240-degree panorama picture taken with my iPhone SE.
+The background photo image of Yokohama Bay is a 240-degree panorama picture taken with my iPhone SE.

 https://github.com/user-attachments/assets/1d187965-81df-4c1b-8d6f-106e5b35480a